Oroonoko: Slavery and Behn's attitudes

-One potential motive for the novel, or at least one political inspiration, was Behn's view that Surinam was a fruitful and potentially wealthy settlement that needed only a true noble to lead it.
+One possible motive for the novel, or at least one political inspiration, was Behn's view that Surinam was a fruitful and potentially wealthy settlement that needed only a true noble to lead it.
 Like others sent to investigate the colony, she felt that Charles was not properly informed of the place's potential.
 When Charles gave up Surinam in 1667 with the Treaty of Breda, Behn was dismayed.
 This dismay is enacted in the novel in a graphic fashion: if the colony was mismanaged and the slaves mistreated by having an insufficiently noble ruler there, then the democratic and mercantile Dutch would be far worse.
 Accordingly, the passionate misrule of Byam is replaced by the efficient and immoral management of the Dutch.
 Charles had a strategy for a united North American presence, however, and his gaining of New Amsterdam for Surinam was part of that larger vision.
 Neither Charles II nor Aphra Behn could have known how correct Charles's bargain was, but Oroonoko can be seen as a royalist's demurral.